lhack-jpeg/suiteselector/README.md

 # To scrape the data, I used python and scrapy to go over the reece website.

 # The web app itself was build using javascript and express.

+# This website takes the input of the form and display what toilets could suit the users current layout